ava-labs/avalanchego/vms/platformvm/docs/block_formation_logic.md

 * AddValidatorTx, AddDelegatorTx, AddSubnetValidatorTx are included into Standard blocks rather than Proposal blocks so that they don't need to be voted on (i.e. followed by a Commit/Abort block).
 * Block timestamp is explicitly serialized into block header, to allow chain time update.

-## Blueberry block formation logic
+## Blueberry Block Formation Logic

 The activation of the Blueberry fork only makes minor changes to the way the P-chain selects transactions to be included in next block, such as block timestamp calculation.
 In this section we detail the process and the changes.